 Be the FIRST to experience Intrude in the Midwest by attending a special celebratory cocktail party.
 This exciting event will include heavy hors d'doeuvres, cocktails and a champagne toast at the first lighting of Intrude.

 FRIDAY, OCTOBER 6, 7 — 10 PM $10 FOR ADULTS/$5 FOR CHILDREN 6 — 12

 Join us on opening night for an exciting celebration of all things Intrude!

 HAT MAKING WORKSHOPS WITH GINA SCARNATI

 The Hollywood costume maker who created the hats in the first Hunger Games film will teach hat making workshops for makers at all skill levels.
 A workshop for children 6 — 12 is free with park admission.
 Adult (12+up) classes will be offered at the beginners, intermediate and advanced levels for $25.
-Those interested in having a truly engaging experience and creating a more elaborate hat design can register to take all three adult workshops for only $65 and receive a pre-class consultation with Gina by email to help them reach their creative goals!
+Those interested in having a truly engaging experience and creating a more elaborate hat design can register to take all three adult workshops for only $65 and receive a pre-class consultation with Gina by email to help you reach your creative goals!
+Additional information here.

 HIP HOP NIGHT

 SATURDAY, OCTOBER 7, 7 — 10 PM $10